PallaviChitrada10/PallaviChitrada10/README.md

 I architect and optimize data systems that turn complex information into clear insights.
 If there’s a way to make a database faster or a pipeline more efficient, I'm already on it.

-Even though I operate in 'two boats', Administration and Analytics, I specialize in providing the bridge between them.
+Even though I operate on 'two boats', Administration and Analytics, I specialize in providing the bridge between them.
 I ensure that the way we store data directly supports the way we represent it for critical business needs.

 Currently, <br>
 🔭 Diving deep into Infrastructure as Code with Pulumi<br>